bartbartelds/obsidian-writing/20240418 writing group.md

 "What is it?
 Does it do anything?"
 "What's -in- it?
 Aren't you curious?"
 I've been pondering it the entire ride, and ever since I got home, the box has not left my mind.
 The kids must think it's Christmas Eve, and Santa has just walked in with a bounty of presents.
+I'm sure of it, this time.
+I don't want to know what's in there.
+"Leave it alone.
+We'll open it soon."
+I lie.
+"When?
+When??" they cry in unison.
+"Later."

+The box sat on a side table in the hallway a few hours, until the kids went to bed.
+I secreted it away, hid it in the attic, and tried to forget about it, hoping the kids would do the same.
+It worked.
+They stopped mentioning the heirloom after a day or so, and moved on to things that were infinitely more important in teenager's lives.

+*Wake up.*
+I do.
+With a groan I push off of the mattress to sit against the headboard.